By , Chief Administrative Officer, Farm Bureau Financial Services

 In February of this year , Bloomberg published an article titled “The Decline of Life Insurance Is a Mystery.”

 This author describes how in 1965, Americans purchased 27 million life insurance policies.
 In 2016, the population was 50 percent larger than in 1965, yet Americans still only bought 27 million policies.
-There may be dozens of logical reasons for this, but no matter how one slices it, there is an opportunity to expand our products to those that desperately need our coverage.
+There may be dozens of logical reasons for this, but no matter how one slices it, there is an opportunity to expand our products to those that desperately need our coverage; an opportunity to create innovation within insurance.

 In 1965 Americans purchased 27 million life insurance policies.